Softbank deal shakes up Japan M&A league tables, Mizuho on top

 The Softbank deal, which represents the most a Japanese firm has spent on an overseas acquisition, will generate roughly $111 million in advisory fees, according to Freeman Consulting's estimates.

-Mizuho Securities, the brokerage unit of banking group Mizuho Financial Group (8411.T), was listed as a lead advisor to Softbank along with the Raine Group, a relatively small U.S.-based merchant bank.
+Mizuho Securities, the brokerage unit of banking group Mizuho Financial Group, was listed as a lead advisor to Softbank along with the Raine Group, a relatively small U.S.-based merchant bank.

 That catapulted Mizuho Securities to the top of the league table for deals involving a Japanese company so far in 2012, with credit for $62.6 billion worth of transactions, according to Thomson Reuters data.
 Before the Softbank deal Mizuho was in third place.